 Close this Year.
 Plan for the Next.

-Let’s do something different.
+You know this already: 80% of New Year’s resolutions fail by February.
+With that in mind, let’s do something different.
 Instead of rushing forward, let’s look back.

 The point is to make sure things you’re pursuing continue to matter to you even as life changes around you.